akshitsaini04/VDL-bot/README.md

 4. **Look for**: ✅ Bot logged in as [YourBotName]

 Your bot is now hosted for free and will run 24/7!

-### Local Development

-If you want to run the bot locally for testing: